-1. Right click on the lysozyme profile in the Manipulation list you loaded in Part 1 and select "BIFT".
+1. Right click on the lysozyme profile in the Manipulation list you loaded previously.
+Select "IFT (BIFT)" from the resulting menu.

 - 2. The BIFT panel has plots on the right.
-These show the P(r) function (top panel), the data (bottom panel, blue points) and the fit line (bottom panel, red line). - 3.
+These show the P(r) function (top panel), the data (middle panel, blue points) and the fit line (middle panel, red line), and the fit residual (bottom panel). - 3.
 On the left of the BIFT panel are the controls and the resulting parameters.
-Note that in this case you do not control the D{max} value, the BIFT method finds that for you automatically. - 4.
+Note that in this case you do not control the D{max} value, the BIFT method finds that for you automatically.
+Because BIFT can take some time to run, if you change the q range for the data set you have to click the 'Run' button to run BIFT again. - 4.
+Note that for this dataset, BIFT has overestimated the D{max} value, however by looking at the P(r) function you can quickly see that the true D{max} is somewhere near 40, in good agreement with what we got from GNOM. - 5.
 Click OK to exit the BIFT window.
-This saves the results into the RAW IFT panel. - 5.
+This saves the results into the RAW IFT panel. - 6.
 Click on the IFT Control and Plot tabs.
 This will display the BIFT output you just generated.
-Save the lysozyme.ift item in the standards_data folder.
+Save the lysozyme.ift item in the reconstruction_data folder.